CR3A7OR/AutoSleuth/README.md

 - THOUGH THESE PARTS ARE COOPERATIVE EACH ELEMENT IS FULLY FUNCTIONAL INDEPENDENTLY OF EACH OTHER ALONG FOR EASY MODULATION -
 ```

 ## »│ Requirements

+» Hardware:
+Some Device that is capable of emulating a Keyboard
+Pico Pi

 ## »│ Setup
+Run analysis.py and proceed with

 ## »│ Operartion